gusrodriguez/MisteryForest/README.md

 # MisteryForest - Description:
 Primitive game engine that includes render, movement, jump and basic collision detection and resolution.
 It's developed in hard mode.
 Pure javascript.
 No engines involved.
-The purpose of the project is to understand the basis of a game arqchitecture.
+The purpose of the project is to understand the basis of a game architecture.

 #Execute the application